-This visit would focus primarily on sitting in on meetings, a tour of the office and a focus on getting to know the career path of the host and more about the industry in which they works.
+This visit typically includes sitting in on meetings, a tour of the office and a focus on getting to know the career path of the host and more about the industry in which they works.

 - Two- to five-day project experience with at least one alum host and anywhere from one to three students.

 This visit gives the host flexibility to provide a project for a student that could last two to five days in length and give a student more tangible work experience.
-This visit would also include shadowing and career education.
+This option also includes shadowing and career education.

 Spring 2017 Option